•Massachusetts Cultural Council Artist Fellowship 2011

 •Massachusetts Cultural Council Artist Grant Finalist 1999

 Her short film "Heart in the Wound," exploring the impact of that crisis through the voices of survivors, premiered at the Boston International Film Festival in 2009 and has been shown in classrooms, conferences, and the 2006 Photographic Resource Center exhibit "Document."
 "Facing Peace," a documentary portrait series in collaboration with families surviving violence, was exhibited at Lesley University in 2008.
-Lisa's work is non-fiction and lives in both the documentary and fine art worlds.
+Lisa's work is non-fiction and resides in both the documentary and fine art worlds.

 Trained as a historian and a photojournalist, Lisa holds degrees from Brown University and Boston University.
 She was a Vista Volunteer in RI, and lived in Mexico City for three years.